 Louisbourg

-After a quick stop at the World’s Largest Fiddle in Sydney, we headed to Louisbourg.
-If you are going to stop in Sydney, allow over 2 hours for this journey.
+After a quick stop at the World’s Largest Fiddle in Sydney, we made our way to Louisbourg.
+If you’re planning to stop in Sydney, make sure to allow over 2 hours for this journey.

-We were going to spend the day at the Fortress of Louisbourg National Historic Site.
-Known as the largest reconstruction project in North America, it represents a ‘living history’ in a hands-on step back in time.
+Our day was spent at the Fortress of Louisbourg National Historic Site, a place that truly brings history to life.
+As the largest reconstruction project in North America, it’s a hands-on experience that feels like stepping back in time.

-The original settlement was founded in 1713 by the French, before being fortified against the threat of British invasion.
-It was later besieged twice and destroyed in the 1760s.
+The original settlement was founded in 1713 by the French and was heavily fortified to defend against British invasion.
+It was besieged twice and eventually destroyed in the 1760s, but today, it’s been meticulously reconstructed.

-There’s so much to do here, we headed for a traditional lunch for the villagers at Restaurant de la Marine (I had a turkey pie).
-Then had a tasting of local beer, cider and fortress rum at La Taverne Storehouse.
+There’s so much to do here!
+We started with a traditional lunch for the villagers at Restaurant de la Marine (I had a delicious turkey pie).
+Then we enjoyed a tasting of local beer, cider, and fortress rum at La Taverne Storehouse.

-In the afternoon we saw a cultural demonstration at the Mi’kmaw interpretive centre, before an example of a typical shaming of a criminal!
-And finally, we shot a muscat.
-Yes, a muscat!
+In the afternoon, we caught a cultural demonstration at the Mi’kmaw Interpretive Centre and even witnessed an example of a typical shaming of a criminal!
+The highlight?
+Shooting a musket!

-Sleep here: On a beautiful peninsula overlooking the ocean and Louisbourg harbour sits North Star.
-Probably my favourite room (and balcony) of the trip, stunning.
-From North Star you can also walk along the Lighthouse and Old Town Trails, both are quite short (around 2km) and offer history and outstanding views.
+Sleep here: North Star, located on a beautiful peninsula overlooking the ocean and Louisbourg harbour, was probably my favorite stay of the trip.
+The room—and especially the balcony—was stunning.
+From North Star, you can also walk along the Lighthouse and Old Town Trails, both around 2km, offering a mix of history and incredible views.

-Eat here: The North Star also has The Bothy, their onsite restaurant, which serves locally sourced produce and dishes to highlight Cape Breton and the Maritimes.
+Eat here: The North Star also boasts The Bothy, their onsite restaurant, which serves locally sourced produce and dishes that highlight the best of Cape Breton and the Maritimes.

 Have you seen the rest of my articles on Canada?